tylertian123/ryver-latexbot/README.md

 LaTeX Bot uses [`pyryver`](https://github.com/tylertian123/pyryver) for interfacing with Ryver.

-# Building and Running LaTeX Bot
+## Building and Running LaTeX Bot

 LaTeX Bot is designed to run inside a Docker container.
 Currently, the hosting of LaTeX Bot is generously provided by [@mincrmatt12](https://github.com/mincrmatt12).

-LaTeX Bot needs access to your organization to run.
-Provide credentials either by creating a `.env` file setting the required environment variables or by directly exporting the variables if you're running it without Docker.
-The following env vars are required:
-- `LATEXBOT_ORG` - The Ryver organization name, e.g. arctos6135
-- `LATEXBOT_USER` - The account to be used by LaTeX Bot
-- `LATEXBOT_PASS` - The password for the account

-To use Google Calendar integration, LaTeX Bot also needs a `calendar_credentials.json`, which contains the private key for a service account that has access to the calendar.

-Use `docker-compose build` to build LaTeX Bot's container, and then use `docker-compose up` to start LaTeX Bot.
-Alternatively, you can also run LaTeX Bot directly using `python3 latexbot.py`.

-For more information on setting up LaTeX bot for your own organization, see `deployment_guide.md`.
+See `deployment_guide.md` for more info on building, running and deployment.

-# Acknowledgements & Attribution
+## Acknowledgements & Attribution

 This project is powered by:

 - XeTeX/LaTeX/TeX
 - Ryver (https://ryver.com/)
 - Checkiday (https://www.checkiday.com)